MStenke/labs/calm/lab6/calm_workshop_lab6_config_centos.rst

 Once you are logged in as root, we're prepared to add the new user account that we will use to log in from now on.

-This example creates a new user called "demo", but you should replace it with a user name that you like:
+This example creates a new user called "nucalm", but you should replace it with a user name that you like:

 .. code-block:: bash